magicmitra/MaryJaneLounge/README.md

 _________________________________________
 ```
 ## Redux
 - Redux.
-Adding to the cart is handled by the Product + and - buttons.
+Adding to the cart is handled by the Quantity + and - buttons.
 Add products to this store, and when the cart is ready to render, retrieve the products in this store.
 - Actions - add to cart, remove from cart, clear cart, add to check. `ADDTOCART`, `REMOVEFROMCART`, `CLEARCART`, `ADDTOCHECK`
 - States: `cart:[]`, `check:[]`
 ```